 Accomplishments from our 2018-2019 program year are below.
 For a historical look and facts you might not know about the Chamber, see our

 Grew membership to over 2,600 employers, highest in over a decade

 - Provided affordable healthcare to over 19,000 people through our Business Health Trust

 - Championed I-1000, the Washington State Diversity, Equity, and Inclusion Act

 - Advanced candidates endorsed by CASE, our political action committee, to the general election in all seven Seattle City Council races

 - Named one of Seattle Business Magazine’s 100 Best Companies to Work For

 Local and National

+The Seattle Metro Chamber is a leading business voice in our region.
 If you have a press inquiry, please contact:

 Chamber staff includes subject matter experts in many areas, from small business and professional development to policy and political issues.
 Meet our team.